Pokemon-Manager/MudkiPC/README.md

 ### Rules of Contribution:
 To make sure the code is consistent, I made some guidelines that I would like everyone to follow:

-1. Follow this format for every class header.
+1. Follow this format for every class header:

    ```dart
    /// # `Class` Pokemon